AdaCore/ada-spark-rfcs/considered/rfc-string-interpolation.rst

 of string literal syntaxes, chosen by a prefix letter, but our sense is that the string interpolation syntax has emerged as the favorite.
-We do not want to have lots of different syntaxes, so we have included the escape mechanism as part both of the new string literal syntaxes.
+We do not want to have lots of different syntaxes, so we have included the escape mechanism as part of both of the new string literal syntaxes.
 We have chosen '\' as the escape character, which has been embraced as the standard escape character since C introduced it back in the early 70's.